Yasuhiro Irie

 Yasuhiro Irie (入江 泰浩, Irie Yasuhiro) is a Japanese animator, character designer and anime director.

 Biography

 Beginning his career at Sunrise, Irie worked as an animation director and animator on several productions before transitioning into directing.
 He made his directorial debut with volumes 2–4 of Alien 9 and the 2004 television series Kurau Phantom Memory.
 He later directed Fullmetal Alchemist: Brotherhood, a series noted for its storytelling and animation quality.

-Irie’s career is marked by versatility and experimentation with both traditional hand-drawn and digital animation techniques.
-His work on series such as Vision of Escaflowne, Cowboy Bebop, and RahXephon has contributed to his reputation as a dynamic storyteller.
+Irie has worked on series such as Vision of Escaflowne, Cowboy Bebop, and RahXephon.
 He is also a member of the Japan Animation Creators Association (JAniCA).

-Career and influence

-Irie’s influence extends beyond his directorial projects.
-His work on Fullmetal Alchemist: Brotherhood has been described as a milestone in modern anime for its balance of character development, narrative pacing, and innovative animation techniques.
-Moreover, his incorporation of both traditional and digital methods has set new standards within the industry, earning widespread critical acclaim and helping to elevate the international profile of Japanese anime.
-Irie also participates in interviews and public events, where he discusses his creative approach and the evolving nature of the medium.